zxpduan/VehicleFacMan/readme.txt

-This project is just for my student!
+This project is just for my student.The project refer to vehicle factory and rebots.